gopal23688/sales_report/README.md

 ```

-# Step 4 : Created the workflow to run the above workflows at 7 AM daily and workflow name is "test" which triggers the workflows one after another.
+# Step 4 : Created the workflow to run the above workflows at 7 AM daily and workflow name is "reportingdaily" which triggers the workflows one after another.

 # General